Edison, New Jersey, Immigration Attorneys

 ANGIE GARASIA, ESQ.

-Ms. Garasia is a Partner of the firm.
+Ms. Garasia is a Partner of the firm with over twenty years experience.
 She is admitted to practice law in the State of New Jersey as well as before the United States Supreme Court.
 Ms. Garasia handles all aspects of immigration and nationality law, including immigrant and nonimmigrant visas, family and employment-based applications for permanent residence, and U.S. Citizenship and Naturalization applications.
 She also represents clients at deferred and secondary inspections at Newark Liberty International Airport as well as Naturalization and Adjustment of Status interviews nationwide.

 A frequent and respected presence at the United States Citizenship and Immigration Services (USCIS) Newark District Office, Ms. Garasia has been practicing law for over 20 years.
 Her extensive experience has guided clients through what is most often a very convoluted immigration process.
 She also makes appearances at the Mount Laurel Sub-District Office for clients residing in South Jersey.
-In 2012, Attorney Garasia was selected by Super Lawyers Magazine as a Rising Star in the field of immigration law.
-For the last seven years, she has been designated as a Super Lawyer by the same publication.
+For the last eight years, she has been designated as a Super Lawyer in Immigration by Super Lawyers Magazine.
 The Super Lawyers list is issued by Thomson Reuters.
 A description of the methodology can be found here.